Guide Article

 Birmingham

 NeighborhoodLIFT (event-driven): NeighborhoodLIFT-style events (Wells Fargo + NeighborWorks / Neighborhood Housing Services of Birmingham) historically offered matching down payment grants commonly up to $7,500 in Jefferson and Shelby Counties.
-These are time-limited events rather than ongoing entitlements — check Neighborhood Housing Services of Birmingham, NeighborWorks, or Wells Fargo for any current event schedules.
+These are time-limited events rather than ongoing entitlements — check Neighborhood Housing Services of Birmingham, NeighborWorks, or Wells Fargo for current event schedules and qualification rules.

 Past documentation: Wells Fargo NeighborhoodLIFT (press release).